-Bob Harding and Lois Claxton Humanities and Social Sciences Endowment Fund terms of reference
+Bob Harding and Lois Claxton Humanities and Social Sciences Endowment Fund

 The University of Waterloo Humanities and Social Sciences Endowment Fund was created by a generous donation of $1 million from Waterloo Mathematics Accounting graduate Bob Harding, Chair of Brookfield Asset Management.
 An additional $1 million was allocated to the Endowment by Waterloo’s Office of the Vice-President, Academic & Provost, under the direction of Amit Chakma.
 The HSS Endowment Fund, which now exceeds $2 million, will help researchers in the social sciences, humanities, and fine and performing arts improve their success of securing external grants and support small-scale or start-up projects.